risk-first/website/menagerie/Boundary-Risk.md

 ![The Peter Principle:  Backward Compatibility + Extension leads to complexity and learning curve risk](images/kite9/boundary-risk-peter-principle.png)

-You can see in the diagram the Peter Principle at play:  as more responsibility is given to a dependency, the more complex it gets, and the greater the learning curve to work with it.
+You can see in the diagram above the Peter Principle at play:  as more responsibility is given to a dependency, the more complex it gets, and the greater the learning curve to work with it.
 Large ecosystems like Java react to [Learning Curve Risk](Communication-Risk#learning-curve-risk) by having copious amounts of literature to read or buy to help, but it is still off-putting.

 Because [Complexity is Mass](Complexity-Risk#complexity-as-mass), large ecosystems can't respond quickly to [Feature Drift](Feature-Risk#feature-drift-risk).
 This means that when the world changes, _new_ systems will come along to plug the gaps.